On December 4th 1937 Fatty Arbuckle was cleared of rape and the Marie Celeste was found adrift on the ocean without any crew.

 Korky the Kat, Bananaman, Beryl the Peril, Smasher, Keyhole Kate, Winker Watson, Corporal Clott, Hungry Horace, Dennis the Menace, Roger the Dodger, Minnie the Minx, The Bash Street Kids, Calamity James, Billy Whizz, Lord Snooty and his pals, Biffo the Bear, Colonel Blink and Little Plum.

-Now, 75 years since the Dandy was first published D C Thomson have announced that it will cease publication.
-Desperate Dan faces the final shoot out in Cactusville!
+75 years since the Dandy was first published D C Thomson announced that it will cease publication.
+In 2012 Desperate Dan faced the final shoot out in Cactusville!

 This page and more in a similar vein comes from a collection in my eBook.
 You can download So!
 You want to be British for just £0.79 from this site.
 A selection of pages featured in the book can be read by following the links in the right hand sidebar, all on this site.